 Leaving the program early

 If you leave our program during the term, please tell the main office staff immediately and they will inform you about our Refund policy at that time.
 Also, you must return all library books and your student card.
 Your computer account will be cancelled.
 The U of S Language Centre’s refund policy is explained in our brochure.
 If you have any questions please ask the office.
 If you withdraw from the ESL Program, this might affect your visa status.
 If you have questions about this, please contact Canada Citizenship and Immigration directly.

 Skipping or Missing a Term

 We recommend that students study continuously because they usually make better progress in their language learning.
 Also, there are some consequences of missing a term:

-- If you have a study permit, you must be a full-time student.
+- If you have a valid Study Permit, you must be a full-time student.

 - The U of S Language Centre is required to provide accurate information about your situation if Citizenship and Immigration Canada contacts us.

-- If you miss more than one term, you will to take the placement test again.
+- If you miss more than one term, you will have to take the placement test again.